 The Cheyenne Housing Authority will allow the family to reschedule for good cause.
 Generally no more than two opportunities will be given for good cause.
 When good cause exists for missing an appointment, the Cheyenne Housing Authority will work closely with the family to find a more suitable time.
-Applicants will be offered the right to an informal review before being removed from the waiting list.

-9.7 NOTIFICATION OF NEGATIVE ACTIONS
+9.7 REINSTATEMENTS